Mike Schwartz knows what it’s like to be spied on.

 It’s a big embarrassment for the board, which likes to boast about the work it does to bust fraudsters.
 But this time it was the board, rather than Schwartz, that was breaking the rules, according to a decision last month by an appeals tribunal.

-“This has just been a nasty nightmare,” said Schwartz from his home, two and a half hours north of Edmonton.
+“This had just been a nasty nightmare,” said Schwartz from his home, two and a half hours north of Edmonton.

-When Schwartz knelt down to pick up a pack the horse kicked him, crushing his hand.
+Schwartz knelt down to pick up a pack.
+The horse kicked him, crushing his hand.